Pazoia/python-document-scraping-tool/README.md

 > To Do's

-- Create function that works out if a word is an Isogram
 - When iterating through text and sentences apply that function to word.
 - Create simple react app that iterates through results object and puts the values into a table